StockActive Weekly Market Commentary – 13/8/12

-Gold is still in a long-term downtrend and ended this week down by 0.21%.
-As I wrote last week, a break above $1650 may lead to a test of the 200-day moving average and a possible continuation towards the $1700 level.
+Gold remains in a long-term downtrend but has risen this week and is now moving towards the top of the recent trading range.
+A break above $1650 may lead to a test of the 200 day moving average and a possible continuation towards the $1700 level.

-The Euro is still being held down by the 50-day moving average and the long-term trend is still very much down and we still expect to see further weakness to take the Euro back down towards the recent 2 year lows.
+The Euro managed to clear the 50-day moving average but was unable to stay above it and push higher.
+The long-term downtrend remains in place and we may see further weakness down towards the recent 2 year lows.